-This semester I asked for Disability Accommodations at school.
-I was hesitant at first and really wondered how easy it would be to deal with instructors regarding my accommodations (most of which are pretty simple requests).
+I recall when I asked for Disability Accommodations while taking college classes.
+I was hesitant at first and really worried about how my instructors would respond to the requests (most of which were simple).
 However, I was shocked at the results.
 Not only were my instructors happy to comply with my requests, they each suggested other things that they might be able to do to help me, or at least asked if there were other ways they could help me.
 Seeing this, I realize that I gave them each a gift.
 I asked for their help and what I found out was that I gave them a gift.
-Because of these requests, I know that my semester will go easier than it would have otherwise, I will have less stress, and I will have a better relationship with each of those instructors all because I asked for their help.
+By asking for help I made my life easier and I created a bond with those who helped me.
+Those bonds allowed for a much better experience.

 How do you feel about asking for help?
 What tips do you have to make it a little easier?
 Are there certain people you know you can ask for anything?